-I advise multinational companies on how to establish, maintain, and refine their global compliance programs.
-I guide corporate clients and individuals through government investigations and vigorously defend them when those investigations become criminal prosecutions.
+I handle sensitive, high-stakes criminal and civil matters.
+I conduct internal investigations involving allegations of bribery, corruption, financial fraud, false claims, sanctions violations, sexual misconduct, and more.
+I guide corporate clients and individuals through government investigations and vigorously defend them if those investigations become criminal prosecutions.
 And I represent clients embroiled in complex disputes typically running parallel to their criminal matters in federal and state courts throughout the country.
+I also advise multinational companies on how to establish, maintain, and refine their global compliance programs.

-My experience also includes negotiating high-profile celebrity and athlete endorsement deals on behalf of advertisers and advertising agencies.
-I routinely advise entertainment industry clients on their obligations under advertising laws and regulations and under collective bargaining agreements with talent unions.
+My experience also includes negotiating high-profile celebrity and athlete endorsement deals on behalf of advertisers and advertising agencies, as well as advising entertainment industry stakeholders on their obligations under collective bargaining agreements with talent unions.